 AEP American Electric Power | Utility | Outage Tracking

-Below you will find information and convenient links for American Electric Power (AEP) power outage resources, including the real-time AEP outage map, and severe weather links for Central/South Texas (including Corpus Christi, Abilene, McAllen, Harlingen, San Angelo, Vernon, Victoria, and Laredo).
-You will also find important move-in, usage and rate information.
+Read on to learn all about American Electric Power (AEP) power outage resources, including the real-time AEP outage map, and severe weather links for Central/South Texas (including Corpus Christi, Abilene, McAllen, Harlingen, San Angelo, Vernon, Victoria, and Laredo).

 American Electric Power (AEP) Outages